imransal/GymBox/README.md

    - Added @media only screen and (max-width: 768px) to style.css to stipulate header should be 2rem and subheader should be 1rem to keep header on one line.
  - Page content headers too big on smaller devices.
   - @media only screen and (max-width: 768px) just like the jumbotron headings and made the page content headers to a size that looks better on smaller devices.
+ - Images on facilities page scaling incorrectly on smaller devices.
+    - Credit to stackoverflow, I used col-md-4 and col-md-8 for text.
+Responds well to smaller devices now.

 ## Validation